-This article was last updated Apr 30, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 30, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 For businesses on the West Coast, credit is most likely to be king as the Riverside, Calif. and Portland metro areas have the largest percentage of entrepreneurs who started their businesses using credit cards, according to a new report from CompareCards.com.

 With financing being a challenge for many entrepreneurs, some turn to credit cards to help bootstrap their businesses.
 But is the process of using credit cards for capital more prevalent in certain areas of the country than in others?
 CompareCards.com sought to find out by determining where entrepreneurs were most likely to use credit cards as a source of startup capital.
 The results showed that the size of the metro area and that of the business can play a role in an entrepreneur’s financing decisions.